melihdilbaz/Spending-of-a-Turkish-Student/README.md

 3. All data points are merged into the day they belong to.
 4. The corresponding day is mapped to the day of the week as a new field.
-5. Each day has a `bakiye` (remaining balance) value for the start of the day.
-6. Each day has a `total tutar` (total spending) value for all transactions that day.
+5. Each day has a `total tutar` (total spending) value for all transactions that day.
-7. Each day has a `discretionary share` value, representing the proportion of discretionary spending over the total spending.
+6. Each day has a `discretionary share` value, representing the proportion of discretionary spending over the total spending.

 Secondly, I reached out to the official datas being published by TÜİK in between 2022 and 2024 for the inflation rates for annual and monthly scale (TÜFE).
 I tried to feed the cumulative inflation data with the datas I scraped from the TÜİK's website.
 Cumulative inflation along with the monthly inflation will be laid down with my own spending history and be analyzed for the claim I proposed at the beginning.